 - Metal fraction: Alloy containing all Ni, Co and other valuable metals.
 These metals, can be further refined in Umicore’s plant in Olen (Belgium) and later transformed into Ni(OH)2 and LiMeO2 (Me: Co, Ni, Mn) as active cathode materials for new batteries.
 In that way, Umicore closes the loop “from battery to battery”.

-- The smelting process also produces a slag fraction.
+- Slag fraction.
 The slag from Li-ion batteries is completely inert and non-hazardous and can be used as construction materials.
 When processing NiMH batteries, the REE contained in the batteries are collected in the slag fraction.
 They can be further refined to produce pure REE oxides.

 - Gas emissions: the gas cleaning installation ensures that no harmful dioxins or volatile organic compounds (VOCs) are produced.
 It also collects all possible dust carry over.